MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Security Exposure Management provides predefined initiatives.
 Each predefined initiative contains one or more security metrics relevant to that initiative.

-Initiatives might relate to specific workload domains, measuring a specific area such as endpoint, identity, and cloud security.
-They might contribute to threat analysis by relating to a specific threat across multiple product categories or types, for example ransomware protection or [critical asset protection](critical-asset-management.md#critical-asset-protection-initiative).
+Initiatives can relate to specific workload domains, measuring a specific area such as endpoint, identity, and cloud security.
+They might contribute to threat analysis by relating to a specific threat across multiple categories.
+For example, ransomware protection or [critical asset protection](critical-asset-management.md#critical-asset-protection-initiative).
 Initiatives can also focus on specific compliance standards.

 You can prioritize which initiatives to see on the **Overview** dashboard.
 The initiative score reflects the exposure status of the initiative.
 You can also drill down into initiatives to see their associated metrics and to understand where gaps or risks reside.
 The initiative score and recommendations are derived from metrics within the initiative.